bastian-polewka/criss-cross-algorithm-assignment7/README.md

 At each step, we will compute the sum of all the 1-digit multiplications required.
 From this sum we will obtain the carry for the next step and a digit of our answer.

-The total number of single digit products is `n^2 + n - 1`  In comparison, the total number of single digit products for the Karatsuba algorithm is `n^(log(3))` where log is the log base 2.
+The total number of single digit product is `n^2 + n - 1`  In comparison, the total number of single digit products for the Karatsuba algorithm is `n^(log(3))` where log is the log base 2.

 ![image](https://user-images.githubusercontent.com/65414576/155828159-ae742681-dace-43b3-b0f9-542745d9b108.png)